oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 detectable by the authorization server.

 Authorization servers may choose whether or not to issue refresh tokens to browser-based applications.
-However, in light of the impact of third-party cookie blocking mechanisms, the use of refresh tokens has become significantly more attractive.
+However, in light of the impact of third-party cookie-blocking mechanisms, the use of refresh tokens has become significantly more attractive.
 The {{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
 Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{oauth-security-topics}}
 around refresh tokens if refresh tokens are issued to browser-based applications.